 Deciding on the right time to help your pet pass is agonizing.
 You hate to see her suffer, but pets often will rally after a bad day, eat again and have more pep, then slide backward.
 Keep a daily log and rate your pet’s comfort level to guide your decision.
 Judge her quality of life based on the following:

 Referred to as the “HHHHHMM quality of life scale,” this tool helps you decide when the time is right to let your pet go.
 The Ohio State University also has developed a thorough questionnaire regarding a pet’s quality of life.

 What experiences do you wish you could have with your pet?
 Based on your pet’s health and ability, consider filling her final days with new adventures and favorite activities, such as camping, splashing in the ocean, fishing at the lake, hanging out at the dog park, visiting the drive-thru, or just snuggling on the couch.

 Memorialize cherished moments

 Don’t look back and wish you had more pictures or videos of special moments.
 Capture your pet on camera and use the pictures to create a scrapbook or photo album, or frame and hang the photos to provide cherished memories.
-Include your children in designing a memorial stone, or an urn if your pet will be cremated.
+Include your children in designing a memorial stone if your pet will be buried, or an urn if your pet will be cremated.

 Enjoy family time

-Depending on your pet’s personality, spend her final days with only close family, or invite friends and other loved ones over to say their goodbyes.
-Watch your pet closely and allow her plenty of time to rest to ensure she does not become tired or stressed from all the fuss.
+Depending on your pet’s personality, spend her final days with only close family or invite friends and other loved ones over to say goodbye.
+Watch your pet closely and allow plenty of time to rest to ensure she does not become tired or stressed.